 We quickly review here the definition of a mathematical function.
 A function is three things bundled together.
-It is a set of inputs (the domain), a set of outputs (the codomain), and a rule for associating one of the outputs to each of the inputs.
+It is a set of input values (the domain), a set of output values (the codomain), and a rule for associating one of the output values to each of the input values.
 Functions can be defined in several ways, for example by formulas, by tables, and by graphs.
-Most of the time in mathematics, the sets of inputs and outputs are sets of numbers.
-For most people, the "rule" part of a function's definition seems the most important, but that is not really a good way to think about functions.
+Most of the time in mathematics, the sets of input and output values are sets of numbers.
+For most people, the "rule" part of a function's definition is the only part that they consider, but that is not a good way to think about functions.
 To demonstrate that a mathematical function is really more than just its rule, let us look at an example.